Shadows

 Drift wood, casting a long evening shadow on a sandy beach, Bornholm, Denmark.
 The shadow resembles some long-legged animal with a long, thin tail.
 (Photo copyright © by Kaj Halberg)

-The prostrate Euphorbia hirta is a pantropical weed, which is native to Tropical America, but has been introduced, partly as a medicinal plant, partly unintentionally, to most warmer regions of the world.
+The prostrate spurge Euphorbia hirta is a pantropical weed, which is native to Tropical America, but has been introduced, partly as a medicinal plant, partly unintentionally, to most warmer regions of the world.
 It often grows along roads, in fallow fields, and in abandoned plots.
 It is sometimes called asthma plant, referring to one of its usages in traditional herbal medicine.
 It has also been utilized for female disorders, cough, bronchitis, worm infestations in children, dysentery, jaundice, pimples, gonorrhea, digestive problems, and tumors.

 This Euphorbia hirta has taken root in a crack in an abandoned parking lot, Taichung, Taiwan.
 (Photo copyright © by Kaj Halberg)